 GREEN BAY, Wis. — Two young adults are getting help from Edge Dairy Farmer Cooperative to follow their dreams in agriculture.

-Edge has awarded $1,000 education scholarships to Cora Carpenter and Jessica Magdanz.
+Edge has awarded $1,000 education scholarships to Hailey Gaedtke and Jordan Pasanen.

-This is the sixth year Edge has offered scholarships to help finance higher education for the children of its members.
-Tim Trotter, Edge’s executive director, said the co-op plans to continue to award scholarships for exceptional dairy-minded students in the years to come.
+This is the seventh year Edge has offered scholarships to help finance higher education for children of its members.
+Tim Trotter, Edge’s executive director, said the co-op plans to continue the program for exceptional dairy-minded students in the years to come.

 “As the voice of milk, Edge recognizes the importance of developing future leaders in our dairy community,” Trotter said.
-“Cora and Jessica demonstrate great potential to be leaders in helping agriculture meet challenges and sustain success.
+“Hailey and Jordan demonstrate great potential to be leaders in helping agriculture meet challenges and sustain success.
 We are happy to support them and look forward to seeing the positive difference they will make.”

-Students competing for the scholarships were judged on academic achievement, leadership and participation in school and community activities, academic honors, goals and aspirations, recommendations and work experience.
+Students competing for the scholarships were judged on academic achievement, leadership, participation in school and community activities, academic honors, goals and aspirations, recommendations and work experience.

 — Edge Dairy Farmer Cooperative